We are collecting and sharing stories of God's people trying new things, making disciples and becoming church.

 News & Media

 We are incredibly excited to welcome Rev. Susan Bell as our new teamlead at Fresh Expressions Canada!
 Susan’s vision, passion, knowledge will be a huge blessing to the movement!
 We would like to extend our deepest gratitude to our outgoing team lead, Mark Dunwoody for his fantastic leadership over the past year!
-We wish him all the […]
+We wish him all the best […]

 A one-day conference for Fresh Expressions Practitioners interested in exploring the changing religious landscape and evolving story of secularity in Canada.
 As leaders in the Canadian church we know the religious landscape in Canada has changed.
 We feel it when we’re tasked with closing empty churches or when churches wrestle to find meaningful connection points […]